Arizona’s Wine Story

 Arizona’s Winemaking Past

 Arizona has a long and diverse history of winemaking although its earliest origins are shrouded in mystery.
-Spanish settlers and missionaries first introduced viticulture to the lower Rio Grande River of New Mexico in the 1600s.
+Spanish settlers and missionaries first introduced viticulture to the lower Rio Grande River of New Mexico in the 1500s.
 But Spanish winemaking across the wider Southwest varied greatly from one location to another and was often restricted by local growing conditions and a scarcity of equipment and expertise.
 In 1703, the famous Jesuit explorer and missionary Father Eusebio Kino had a small vineyard (to produce wine for Mass) at his mission in present-day Sonora, Mexico.
-Further north, in what would become Arizona, later Spanish settlers and missionaries around Tucson were growing grapes, and probably making some wine, by the late 1700s, if not earlier.
+Further north, in what would become Arizona, later Spanish settlers and missionaries around Tucson were growing grapes, and probably making some wine, by the late 1600s, if not j

 Arizona became part of the United States in the mid-nineteenth century following the Mexican-American War and the Gadsden Purchase.
 Around the same time, gold and silver discoveries in the mountains of central Arizona led to the founding of Prescott and an influx of new prospectors and settlers who thirsted for more than riches.
 In addition to beer and whiskey, wine was also a popular drink in the new territory’s saloons and restaurants.
 But during the territory’s early years it was often in short supply.
 In desperation, a few early settlers around Prescott even tried making wine from the native canyon grapes that grew wild on the hillsides.